About Us

 History

-Senior linguist, Sue Hanson, met with a wide range of people in 2011 to discuss the development of the language project and the processes used in language collection.
-The project has a great deal of community support with many people stating they were very pleased to see the language preservation work commenced.
+CEO and Senior linguist, Sue Hanson, met with a wide range of First Nations people across the Goldfields region, in 2011 to discuss the development of the language project and the processes used to support the languages.
+The project has a great deal of community support with many people stating they were very pleased to see the language preservation work commence.
 Many elders were very anxious to record their stories and language.

-The first workshop was held in Leonora on Tuesday 29th November 2011 for people interested in learning more about the collection and preservation of Aboriginal languages, and specifically about this project.
-A range of people attended and this gave direction to the project.
-Subsequent meetings with each language group has enabled linguistic plans to be developed and worked on over the 12 years of the language centre so far.
+The first GALCAC workshop was held in Leonora on Tuesday 29th November 2011.
+The planning workshop was around the collection and preservation of the Aboriginal languages of the region, and specifically about this project.
+A range of people attended and this gave initial direction to the project.

 Linguistic Work on the Goldfields Languages